Can I Claim For Sepsis Negligence? (UPDATED)

 - Did the medical facility take blood tests when the patient showed consistent symptoms?

 - Did medical practitioners take blood cultures?
 Also, did the patient receive sufficient CT or MRI scans on the relevant parts of the body?

 - Was the patient given adequate prophylactic or empiric antibiotic treatment?

-If you make a claim for medical negligence compensation for issues regarding sepsis, then you will need to show that the correct care and treatment would have resulted in a better outcome for the patient.
+Are you making a compensation claim for medical negligence cases for issues regarding sepsis?
+If so, you’ll need to show that the correct care and treatment would produce a better outcome for the patient.
 This may require a variety of professional experts to offer their contributions and analyses.
 In short, for any medical negligence claim including where you developed sepsis, a medical negligence team can go a long way.

 How much can you claim?

-Sepsis cases can be traumatic for the patient and their families.
-If you believe that you have a case for claiming due to the mistreatment of sepsis, then you are advised to contact a medical solicitors as early as possible.
-Disputes will have a designated time limit in which to make your claim, so it is imperative that you start proceedings sooner rather than later.
+If you think you have a case to claim for sepsis negligence, contact a medical solicitor as early as possible.
+Disputes will have a certain time limit in which to make your claim, though.
+In effect, it’s imperative that you start proceedings sooner rather than later.